hassio-addons/addon-influxdb/README.md

 ## Known issues and limitations

-- This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
-(Raspberry Pi 1 and Zero is not supported).
 - While the Chronograph interface supports SSL, currently, the add-on does not support having SSL on InfluxDB.
 This limitation is caused by Chronograf and we are still looking into a proper solution for this.